guardiangel/shoppingcentre/readme.txt

-html + css + jquery + jpa + mybatis + mysql
+This demo project involves in following skills:
+1.sprintboot
+2.html
+3.css
+4.jquery
+5.mybatis
+6.mysql

+1. 2022-05-06 share project to github
-1. When share the project to gitHub, there is the exception: git@github.com: Permission denied (publickey)
+When share the project to gitHub, there is the exception:
+    git@github.com: Permission denied (publickey)
     1.1 open git bash, run command to verify username and email:
     $ git config --global --list